ArinzeGit/RTL-Jest-Test-App/README.md

 # RTL-Jest Test App

 This is my very first app that includes testing.
 It takes 'name' and 'email' from input fields and adds to a dynamic table.
-I used this to practice writing unit tests.
+I used this to practice writing `unit tests`.

 ## Table of contents